 Cooperative Education & Experiential Education Component

-- Students are required to complete one semester or two summers of Cooperative Education.rk assignments.
+- Students are required to complete 1 semester or 2 summers of Cooperative Education.

 BS: $55,000 $45,000 - $70,000

 Student Skills & Capabilities· The marketing curriculum provide an understanding of business in general, and specific marketing operations with an emphasis on consumer buying behavior, marketing planning, digital business and business problem solving.